01 Mar Implant-Supported Bridges vs. Conventional Dentures: Which is the Best Option for Missing Teeth?

 Implant-Supported Bridges

-Implant-supported bridges, on the other hand, are permanent restorations that replace missing teeth by attaching to dental implants surgically placed in the jawbone.
+Implant-supported bridges, on the other hand, are fixed restorations that replace missing teeth by attaching to dental implants surgically placed in the jawbone.
 These bridges are more stable and comfortable than conventional dentures, and they do not cover the palate.
 Implant-supported bridges provide a more natural look and feel, giving patients a renewed sense of confidence and improved oral function.

 Unlike conventional dentures, implant-supported bridges do not require regular adjustments or replacements.
 They also help to prevent bone loss, which occurs when teeth are missing.
 Dental implants have been used for over 40 years and have a success rate of over 95%.